ybhargav1995/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/software-requirements-for-database-servers-for-sharepoint-server-subscription-edition.md

 - Microsoft Azure SQL Managed Instance (MI).
 This is only supported if your SharePoint Server farm is hosted in Microsoft Azure.
 For more information, see [Deploy SharePoint Server with Azure SQL Managed Instance](/sharepoint/administration/deploy-azure-sql-managed-instance-with-sharepoint-servers).

 > [!NOTE]
-> SQL Server products and all future SQL Server Cumulative Updates are supported through the SQL Server product lifecycle.
+> SQL Server products and all future SQL Server Cumulative Updates (CUs) are supported through the SQL Server product lifecycle.

 > [!NOTE]
-> SQL Server Express is not supported.
+> SQL Server Express isn't supported.
 Azure SQL Database (the non-Managed Instance DBaaS service) is also not supported for any SharePoint databases.